-- a. the length of the application form and substantial amount of information requested in it, which was reported to prevent some survivors from making an application - b. the need for clear guidelines at the beginning of the form to assist applicants to know how much detail was required, particularly in relation to detailing specific traumatic events - c. clarity around the use of Assistance Nominees, particularly to provide the applicant clear choice to decide who should be the first point of contact by the Scheme - d. up-front acknowledgement on the form of the emotional and psychological impact the application may have on survivors and the provision of information about support services available to assist with the process.
+- a.
+The length of the application form and substantial amount of information requested in it, which was reported to prevent some survivors from making an application. - The need for clear guidelines at the beginning of the form to assist applicants to know how much detail was required, particularly in relation to detailing specific traumatic events. - c.
+Clarity around the use of Assistance Nominees, particularly to provide the applicant clear choice to decide who should be the first point of contact by the Scheme. - d.
+Up-front acknowledgement on the form of the emotional and psychological impact the application may have on survivors and the provision of information about support services available to assist with the process.